SVP is looking for nonprofits that want to try a different kind of funding relationship.

 In addition to our multi-year, Investee relationships, SVP is also proud to support groups that are finding new ways to make a greater impact together.
 More information about upcoming opportunities will be announced soon.
 Please contact Zamzam Abdulgani with any questions.

-Each year SVP’s teen philanthropy group, Social Venture Kids, selects a community issue they would like to address.
+Each year SVP’s teen philanthropy group, Youth Philanthropists, selects a community issue they would like to address.
 They raise funds, research the issue they’ve selected, solicit and evaluate grant applications, and make annual grants totaling $10,000 or more.